jladdjr/jladdjr.github.io/_posts/2020-02-09-how-does-steno-work.md

 Wait, what!?
 That's right, your hands sit _between_ the two rows, literally on the cracks of the keys.

-(and, not to get ahead of ourselves too much, but one amazing implication of this is that on a steno keyboard your hands _never_ leave home row.
-Ever.)
+(and, not to get ahead of ourselves too much, but one amazing implication of this is that on a steno keyboard your hands rarely move more than a half key away.
+The one exception to this being numbers.)

 ## 2. Multiple keys are pressed _at the same time_ to create words